Deeby follows the modern Disney method with his live-action adaptation of the 1963 Disney Classic(?), ‘The Sword In The Stone’.

 Tam and Deeby join forces to turn some of cinema’s greatest heroes to the Dark Side.
 Deeby rewrites history, Tam doesn’t play by his own rules and Wumi goes on the run in France.

-We’re back to normal programming this week, and Deeby’s gone big with a remake of Alfred Hitchcock’s 1954 thriller, Rear Window.
-Here’s some facts I’ve got for you this week:
+We’re back to normal programming this week, and Deeby’s gone big with a remake of Alfred Hitchcock’s 1954 thriller, Rear Window. (direct link) Here’s some facts I’ve got for you this week:

 Deeby pitches a Story Mode for the only game franchise he plays anymore: FIFA Football.